Tom "Y" Morey "2003 Surf Culture"

 PHOTO: Courtesy of Sharon Marshall

 Tom Morey is a wave-riding vehicle savant whose contributions to surfboard design may go down as some of the greatest every in the history of the sport.
-More than just a smooth-surfing Malibu local during the late 1950's, Tom is also a gifted musician and drummer who jammed with many jazz greats.
+More than just a smooth-surfing Malibu local during the late-1950s, Morey is also a gifted musician and drummer who jammed with many jazz greats.

-Morey is credited with hosting the first professional surfing contest in 1965's Tom Morey Invitational Nose Riding Championships held at C-Street in Ventura, California, an event won by Corky Carroll.
+Morey is credited with hosting the first professional surfing contest in 1965 — the Tom Morey Invitational Noseriding Championships, which was held at C-Street in Ventura and won by Corky Carroll.